Team-Hawking/dengue-hotspot-predictor/README.md

  - **Central Limit Theorem**: If we take repeated samples from a population (not necessarily normally distributed) then the sample satistic (mean, standard deviation) approximates a normal distribution as n increases (n=sample size).
 Also standard deviation decreases.

    - [Central Limit Theorem - Khan Academy](https://www.khanacademy.org/math/ap-statistics/sampling-distribution-ap/sampling-distribution-mean/v/central-limit-theorem)

+ - **Miscellaneous**

+   - standard deviation and variance are sensitive to outliers, whereas mean and median absolute deviation is not

+   - For exploring data distribution: Boxplot, frequency table, histogram, density plot

+   - Skewness and kurtosis for visualizing the extreme values

+   - For comapring different distributions use *BoxPlot* side by side

+   - For categorical data: use percentages and proportions

+   - correlaytion coefficient => [-1, +1], 0 = no correlation

+   - exploratory analysis => Pearson's correlation coefficient;

+   - **Spearman's rho or Kendall's tau** for rank based data (robust can handle certain types of nonlinearities)

+   - **correlation coefficient** = measures the extent to which one variable associated with another

+   - **contingency table**: for showing ferquency distribution in a matrix format

+   - **Hexagonal Binning**: plots density rather than individual data points; for overlapping data. [dataviz](https://datavizproject.com/data-type/hexagonal-binning/)

+   - Rate of urbanization, population density, rate of population increase

+   - *"Don't let the tool drive the analysis!"*